 Day Trade Limit: Minimum Equity of $25,000

-Let’s say that you’ve opened a margin account and you intend to make four or more intraday trades in a week.
-I caution you against it, but many traders ignore my advice.
+Let’s say you open a margin account and intend to make four or more intraday trades in a week.
+I caution you against it, but many traders ignore me.

 Day Trading Rules Under $25K